DSPIP Developer Documentation

 Cryptography

-• Reconstruct signable content: protocol|version|keyLocator|encodedPayload
+• Reconstruct signable content: protocol|version|type|keyLocator|encodedPayload

 • SHA-256 hash the signable content